skyscapeparadise/samplesidekick/README.md

 This project serves as a proof-of-concept for creating development tools with graphical interfaces made of GPU-accelerated video elements using the cross-platform Qt 6 API (among others).
 It takes a directory of sequentially numbered samples as an input, copies the samples into an output folder, and gives them a name containing their appropriate key, octave, velocity, round robin, and signal track.

+samplesidekick was created as an in-house tool for Rain Audio projects, and development of this project will likely only go so far as our needs at Rain require.
+Feel free to use the Windows and upcoming Linux versions, but you will likely still need to find a way to replicate the naming pattern described below for the tool to be useful for your project.

 # Requirements

 Releases will include all necessary packages but if you're working with the source code itself, you will need the following additional Python packages: